 A project proposal is submitted for peer review to the focal point contact for the Provincial Government that is funding the research.

-Upon approval of the proposal the Senior Statistical Focal Point contact forwards it, along with a statement of affirmation, to the Director of the Statistics Canada Microdata Access Division for institution review process.
+Upon approval of the proposal the Senior Statistical Focal Point contact forwards it, along with a statement of affirmation, to Microdata Access Division for institutional review.

 Statement of affirmation: "The statistical work outlined in this proposal will be used to support the mandate of the department.
 The person (or persons) named in the proposal is (or are) authorized to perform the work on behalf of the department."